MoscaDotTo/Winapp2/CONTRIBUTING.md

 All base entries live in `Assembler/EntryBuilder/<letter>.ini`.
 Standard winapp2.ini syntax is valid there.
 The folder name refers to the winapp2ool module that processes it, and an optional shorthand exists but is never required.
 The files under `Assembler/Entries/` are build artifacts regenerated from these sources on every build; do not edit them.
 See [EntryBuilder entries](#entrybuilder-entries).

 Editing a build artifact instead of its source is an easy mistake to make, but it is a mistake.
 Your committed changes will be silently destroyed when the next build regenerates the artifact from the unmodified source files.
-CI checks for this, and if your PR changes a file under `Assember/Entries`, or a published `winapp2.ini` or `diff.txt` file without also changing the source file that produces it, the **generated artifact guard** will fail. winapp2.ini is built through CI/CD via github actions; you never need to manually generate the output files, only modify the correct source files.
+CI checks for this: if your PR changes a file under `Assembler/Entries/`, or a published `winapp2.ini` or `diff.txt` file, without also changing the source file that produces it, the **generated artifact guard** fails and names the source file you should have edited instead.
+See [What happens after you open a PR](#what-happens-after-you-open-a-pr).

 ---